How to Translate XLIFF Files for eLearning: Fast, Accurate Localization Without the Hassle

 How can I translate with AI?

-AI translation uses large language models and deep learning to convert content from one language to another, typically within seconds or minutes.
-Using our platform, you simply upload your files, choose the source and target languages, and click “Translate.”
-Our AI engine handles the rest automatically.
+AI translation uses powerful language models to convert content from one language to another in seconds.
+In Smartcat, just upload your file, choose source and target languages, and hit "Translate" — our AI Agent handles the rest.

 How accurate is Smartcat AI translation?